ku-sldg/plih/_simple/3-Failure.md

 $$\frac{\typeof t_0 = \tbool,\;\typeof t_1 = T,\;\typeof t_2 = T
 }{\typeof \iif t_0 \tthen t_1 \eelse t_2 = T}\;[IfT]$$

-The condition is required to be $\tbool$ as expected, but the true and false cases are required to be of type $T$.  $T$ in this context is a *type variable* that can take any type value.
-What the second two antecedents say is that both the true and false cases must have the same type, but that type can be either $\tbool$ or $\tnum$.
+The condition is required to be `TBool` as expected.
+However, the then and else cases are both required to be of unknown type $T$.  $T$ in this context is a *type variable* that can take any type value.
+Thus, the arms of an `if` expression can be either Boolean or numbers as long as they are the same.
+Unlike all other terms, all instances of `if` do not have the same type.
+Is this a problem?

-The $IfT$ rule ensures that any $\iif$ expression has only one type.
-If the two cases were allowed to have different types, then  the $\iif$'s type cannot be predicted without knowing the value of the conditional.
+The $IfT$ rule ensures that any specific `if` expression has only one type.
+If the two cases were allowed to have different types, then  the `if`'s type cannot be predicted without knowing the value of the conditional.
 This will only be known *dynamically* and we are trying to predict errors *statically*.
 By requiring true and false cases to have the same type, we know that the $\iif$ expression will have that single type.
-{% endcomment %}

-The $\typeof$ relation implements *type inference* where we calculate a type for an expression.
+The $\typeof$ fucntion implements *type inference* where we calculate a type for an expression.
 Haskell uses type inference extensively, but you're likely more familiar with languages that implement *type checking*.
 In type checking we don't necessarily calculate a type, but instead annotate expressions with types and check to see if those annotations hold.
-A function $\mathsf{typecheck}$ would accept an expression and a type as arguments and return a Boolean value if the expression has that type.
-We'll say that an expression, $t$, is *well-typed* if $(\typeof t)$ is defined or $(\mathsf{typecheck} e t)$
+A function `typecheck` would accept an expression and a type as arguments and return a Boolean value if the expression has that type.
+We'll say that an expression, $t$, is *well-typed* if `typeof` $t$ is defined or `typecheck` $e$ $t$ is true for some type $t$
-(TODO:  spacing of previous) is true.
-As an exercise you will implement $\mathsf{typecheck}$ with $\typeof$.
+As an exercise you will implement `typecheck` with `typeof`.

-Back to comparison with $\eval$ rules.
+Back to comparison with `eval` rules.
 Do you see the parallel between $\eval$ rules and $\typeof$ rules?
 There is a one-to-one correspondence between the rules.
 They are structured the same way and as we'll see soon, they will be implemented in roughly the same way.
 This is not always true, but the similarity is something we'll revisit in later discussions.

 ### Typeof